 Charter of Incorporation.
 On December 1, 1869, a group of Lycoming County attorneys petitioned Judge Gamble of the Court of Common Pleas of Lycoming County to incorporate the Lycoming Law Association.
 The petition was granted on January 25, 1870.
 Read the original document, as recorded in Deed Book 62, page 73.

 Lycoming Law Association Presidents from 1870 to the present.
 The first president of the Lycoming Law Association was Robert Fleming, in 1870.
-The oldest living former LLA president is Robert C. Wise, who served in 1969.
+Former LLA president Robert C. Wise, who served in 1969, is the current member who served longest ago.

 Search for Lycoming Law Association Officers: